Practical / Beginner

 The first 24 hours

-Most patients feel nothing different for the first several hours.
+Many users feel nothing different for the first several hours.
 This is normal.
 Tirzepatide has a half-life of about five days (Frias et al., 2021), which means it builds slowly in your system.
 The drug isn't lazy.
 It's just designed to work over time.

 What might happen in the first 24 hours: mild fatigue, a small headache, occasional light nausea, especially after meals.
-Some patients sleep more deeply than usual that first night.
+Some users sleep more deeply than usual that first night.
 A few notice odd, vivid dreams.
 None of this is dangerous.
 It's your body registering a new signaling molecule.

 What probably won't happen: dramatic nausea, vomiting, or appetite changes.
 Those usually come at days 2 through 5, not on day one.
 If you feel completely normal after your first injection, that's not a sign the peptide isn't working.
 It's a sign your body is on the slow ramp.